 - FUE posture decided per campaign (on by default for ecommerce, off for compliance-sensitive verticals)

-By the time the auto-upgrade lands in September, AI Max should already be running in your account on your terms, with the kinks ironed out and four to six weeks of clean baseline data behind it.
+By the time the auto-upgrade lands in February 2027, AI Max should already be running in your account on your terms, with the kinks ironed out and months of clean baseline data behind it — including a full peak season.
 That’s the position you want going into Black Friday — not still discovering that Gemini is writing headlines you don’t recognise on landing pages you forgot existed.

-Google has framed this as an upgrade.
-Whether it actually is one depends on the work you do between now and September.
+Google has framed this as an upgrade, and the June delay shows it’s willing to give you more time to get it right.
+Whether it actually is an upgrade depends on the work you do between now and peak season — not between now and February.

 Sources